Czinger 21C prototype laps Circuit of the Americas in 2:11:33, beating lap record by over 5s

 Czinger previously took a 21C prototype to Laguna Seca Raceway, where Miller wheeled it to a fastest lap of 1:25.44.
 That's more than two seconds faster than the existing record for production cars, set by the McLaren Senna.

-Propelling the 21C to those astonishing lap times is a bespoke 2.88-liter twin-turbocharged V-8 and trio of electric motors.
+Propelling the 21C to those astonishing lap times is a bespoke 2.9-liter twin-turbocharged V-8 and trio of electric motors.
 Two motors power the front wheels while the V-8 powers the rear wheels through a 7-speed automated manual transmission (the third motor acts as a generator).
-Gasoline and electricity combine to produce a total 1,233 hp.
+Gasoline and electricity combine to produce a total of 1,233 hp.

 Czinger 21C